 You can remove a variable by clicking the delete icon.

-6. Build the expression by typing the expression in the Expression pane.
-Click the Insert Variable button to insert variables created in the Variable Declaration pane.
+- Build the expression by clicking the Insert Variable button to insert variables created in the Variable Declaration pane.

 Using the Custom Health Rule Types Method